Safety is our number one priority.

 Health & Vaccines:

-Dogs must be in good health and current on their vaccinations including canine influenza, bordatella, rabies, etc. Dogs must be free of worm, fleas, etc. to attend our facility.
+Dogs must be in good health and current on their vaccinations including canine influenza, bordatella, rabies, etc. Dogs must be free of diarrhea, cough, runny nose, vomiting for at least 72 hours prior to attending.
+If you have a sick dog at home do not attend our facility.
+Dogs must be free of worm, fleas, etc. to attend our facility.
 We recommend the bordatella vaccine is administered every 6 months to your dog.

 By Appointment Only: